 Looking Forward: Building on Success

-While this root cause analysis revealed significant barriers to self-sufficiency, it also highlighted several success stories.
+While this root cause analysis revealed significant barriers to high-quality employment, it also highlighted several success stories.
 Graduates who pursued fields they were passionate about, leveraged their networks, or participated in Christel House Pathway programs were far more likely to achieve long-term career success.

 Conclusion: A Commitment to Lifelong Success